erichodges/g16-love-a-mole/readme.md

 # love-a-mole
 During this exercise, you'll apply your knowledge of HTML forms and the DOM (document object model).

-Your goal is to create a web-based version of [Whack-a-Mole][wack-a-mole].
+Your goal is to create a web-based version of [Whack-a-Mole][0].
 For those of you unfammiliar with this awesome game, here's the objective: In a limited amount of time, moles will rise from a collection of holes in a randomized order.
 In turn, a player attempts to strike every rising mole with a mallet.
 Sounds fun, right?!

 # Instructions
 To complete this exercise, you'll need to follow the following three steps: